-What clinched the superior mirage hypothesis was how changes in the floating lights were synced with the lights on the ground.
+What clinched the superior mirage hypothesis was how changes in the floating lights seemed synced with the lights on the ground.
 Especially in that first slideshow.
 The source of that light was a bright electronic billboard near an outlet mall.
 The display changes every 10 seconds or so, and each display has different prominent colors depending on the ad.
 Watch the floating light and the billboard and you’ll see that synced color change.

 I felt confident in this explanation, but then started having second thoughts about that extreme 12° elevation.
 So I emailed the images to Les Cowley who runs the website Atmospheric Optics to get a second opinion.
-I’ve found a lot of valuable info there, and corresponded with him directly several times on especially puzzling phenomena.
+I’ve found a lot of valuable info there, and corresponded with him directly several times on puzzling phenomena.

 Cowley suggested that the superior mirage might have been a reflection from the underside of a layer of flat ice crystals suspended in the air.
 I modified my original graphic to illustrate his hypothesis.
 For simplicity, only a single crystal is shown.
 As it turns out, reflection could also create the mirage I had earlier attributed to refraction.
 Click to enlarge.

 The law of reflection mandates the incident (incoming) angle to be equal to the reflected (outgoing) angle.
 That geometry requires the layer of ice crystals must have been just overhead at my location.
-The temperature here was around 12°C (54°F), but there was a north wind that night, and the New River Mountains (elevation 1500m) could have been the source of that ice-laden air.
-It’s worth noting that as the air mass carrying those ice crystals descended into the valley the mirage would have lowered in elevation, and that’s exactly what my photos show.
+The temperature at my location was around 12°C (54°F), but there was a north wind that night, and the New River Mountains (elevation 1500m) could have been the source of ice-laden air.
+It’s worth noting that as the air mass carrying those ice crystals descended into the valley the mirage would have lowered in elevation, and that’s what my photos show.
 A few minutes after the last photo sequence, as the air mass reached an even lower (warmer) elevation, the ice melted and the mirage quickly faded away.
+Maybe.

 So what’s going on here?
 Refraction or reflection?
 To be honest, even after an extended exchange, Cowley and I could not come up with a definitive explanation.
 Either could have happened.
 When you see a transient phenomena like this and can’t “go back” to make additional measurements, sometimes you just have to accept it as a mystery.
 Some might call that a “failure” but most scientists see mysteries as one of the things that makes the natural world interesting and worth observing.
 Nonetheless, trust that I’ll be continuing my observations.